devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

     samtools mpileup -g -f data/ref_genome/ecoli_rel606.fasta \
       results/bam/SRR097977_aligned_sorted.bam > results/bcf/SRR097977_raw.bcf

-*We have only generated a file with coverage and nucleotide information for every base, to actually identify variants, we have to use a different tool from the samtools suite called [bcftools](https://samtools.github.io/bcftools/bcftools.html).*
+***We have only generated a file with coverage information for every base with the above command; to actually identify variants, we have to use a different tool from the samtools suite called [bcftools](https://samtools.github.io/bcftools/bcftools.html).***

-Do the SNP calling with bcftools, and:
+Do the SNP calling with bcftools:

     bcftools call -vc -O b results/bcf/SRR097977_raw.bcf > results/bcf/SRR097977_variants.bcf